aniketnegi/www/src/content/blog/test post.md

     - look weird
 4. internal linking like [[blog post]]
     - requires mdx
-    - slug is from root so broken
+    - slug is from root so broken (slug is called id as of Astro v5.
+Kinda retarded breaking change from v4 to v5 imo. package conflicts and solving breaking conflicts broke me)